 My Approach & Experience

 Therapy isn’t about “fixing” you.
-It’s about helping you understand yourself better, develop helpful skills, and move towards what matters most to you.
+It’s about helping you understand yourself better, develop practical skills, and move toward what matters most — even when life feels messy or overwhelming.

 My Approach

 I take a collaborative, compassionate, and practical approach to therapy.
-My goal is to create a space where you feel safe to talk openly, without judgment.
-Together, we’ll explore patterns in thoughts, feelings, behaviours, and sometimes past experiences that may be keeping difficulties going.
+My goal is to create a space where you can talk openly, without judgment.
+Together, we’ll explore patterns in your thoughts, feelings, behaviours, and sometimes past experiences that may be keeping difficulties going.

-I use evidence-based approaches, mainly Cognitive Behavioural Therapy (CBT) and EMDR.
-CBT helps you notice unhelpful patterns and develop practical strategies to manage difficult thoughts and emotions.
-EMDR is particularly useful when past experiences or trauma continue to affect your present, helping memories feel less distressing and intrusive.
+• EMDR is especially useful when past experiences or trauma continue to affect your present, helping memories feel less distressing and intrusive.

 What Therapy With Me Is Like

-Starting therapy can feel like a big step, and it’s natural to feel uncertain at first.
-In our initial sessions, we’ll take time to understand what has brought you to therapy and what you would like to change or improve.
+Starting therapy can feel like a big step — it’s completely normal to feel uncertain at first.
+In our initial sessions, we’ll take the time to understand what has brought you to therapy and what you would like to change or improve.

 Sessions are a space where you can talk openly about what you’ve been experiencing, while also working toward practical ways of managing difficulties in everyday life.
-Some sessions may involve learning new strategies or approaches, while others may focus on understanding and processing experiences that continue to affect you.
+Some sessions may involve learning new strategies, while others focus on making sense of experiences that continue to affect you.

-If you would like to know more about how sessions are structured and what the therapy process usually involves, you can read more on the What to Expect page.
+If you want to know more about how sessions are structured and what the therapy process usually involves, you can read more on the What to Expect page.

 Areas I Commonly Support